Disable the Red Notification Badge from App Icons in iOS

 Note that you can disable the red app badge but still have the application show alerts in the older pop-up variety, and also continue to have the apps show in Notification Center when an alert or event occurs.

-The obvious downside to disabling these notification icon badges is that it makes it easier to miss out on important alerts, whether it’s a missed phone call, new emails, new iMessages, available app updates, or the other myriad of possibilities that are so frequently conveyed through those little red buttons.
+The obvious downside to disabling these notification icon badges is that it makes it easier to miss out on important alerts, whether it’s a missed phone call, new emails and the unread email number, new iMessages, available app updates, or the other myriad of possibilities that are so frequently conveyed through those little red buttons.
 For this reason, it’s probably best to leave them enabled for apps you really need new notifications for (like Mail or Phone), and only turn them off for apps where you find the number count less useful, or if the count is so high and overwhelming that the utitily of the number has become useless.
 If you do disable them for an app you use frequently, remember to be extra diligent in checking those apps manually for updates and new information.

 Once the red icon badges have been turned off you’ll find the home screen and iOS Dock to be quite a bit more minimalist, for better or worse.
 If you decide the change isn’t for you, you can always revert the feature back to its default settings by returning to the Settings app and flipping the “Badge App Icon” feature back to ON for each app that sends notifications.